 Back over to Brisbane to finish off the filming and finally back to London to edit the recordings.
 I plan to do a set of short walkthroughs of the process so I can get a bit more detailed in that, but for now those interested should check out Facebook 360 spatial workstation.
 We then created the live theatre side of the show, I should explain that the concept of the show is part VR and part live theatre.
 Frogman will be back in the UK at Shoreditch Town Hall in 2018 and you can find out more here: https://shoreditchtownhall.com/whats-on/frogman

-After a break in august I started working on two projects.
+After a break in august I started working on two more Sound Design projects.
 The first was Simon Stephens’ adaptation of The Seagull, directed by Sean Holmes at the Lyric Hammersmith in London.
 The second called White Bike, newly written by Tamara Von Werthern, directed by Lily Mcleish at The Space in Canary Wharf.
-They were very different projects and both exciting to be part of.
+They were very different projects and both exciting to be leading the Sound Design of.

-The Seagull gave me an opportunity to play with lots of naturalistic content against a less naturalistic set and lighting design, working closely with the rest of the creative team, and lovely sound team at the Lyric in a fairly large/mid scale venue, along with an opportunity to get my hands a little dirty with the Digico SD10.
-The White Bike had a much smaller venue and so smaller system also, but it’s content and the integration of the Sound Design had a more abstract sensibility, matching the staging.
+The Seagull gave me an opportunity to play with naturalistic content against a less naturalistic set and lighting design, working closely with the rest of the creative team, and lovely sound team at the Lyric in a fairly large/mid scale venue.
+The White Bike was in a much smaller venue and so smaller system also, but it’s content and the integration of the Sound Design had a more abstract sensibility.
 Again a wonderful creative team and we were pulling together a beautiful piece of work in a short time.
 We workshopped some ideas in 2016 and we found it useful to start a collaborative playlist on Spotify where Lily and I could form ideas for an auditory world, which grew over the year and played in rehearsals whilst devising, a large amount of which ended up in the show in one way or another.

 Once finishing both of these I moved to Hull for a 4 weeks to work on The Last Testament of Lillian Billoca.
 Written by Maxine Peake and directed by Sarah Frankcom and Imogen Knight.
 We had been in conversations and meetings about the project since early 2017, it was a large scale site specific project in Hull’s Guildhall, a still fully functioning building in the centre of Hull.
 We used 4 main rooms and a handful of small auxiliary rooms around the building to tell the story of Lillian Billoca, a controversial, strong campaigner for the working rights of trawler men in the late 1960s.

-I was lucky enough again to have an awesome team, production engineer Guy Colletta, who worked with Gareth Fry and I on The Encounter, took lead on getting our system into this none theatre building, a bit of a challenge but Guy is the master at this.
-We worked with live Music from The Unthanks in two of the rooms, one room with a headphone Sound Design/Movement piece and each room was very different in style and size, so we had to decide how best to link or unlink the rooms and corrioors, depending on the audience experience and route around the building.
-It was a real challenge and we got to do some exciting things both with the content and the system.
+I had to put together a strong team for what was a difficult venue to implament a design into, production engineer Guy Colletta, who worked with Gareth Fry and I on The Encounter, took on the production engineer role and getting our system into this none theatre building was a bit of a challenge but Guy is the master at this.
+We worked with live Music from The Unthanks in two of the rooms, one room was an audio/movment led sequence with a headphones and each room was very different in style and size.
+Part of the challenge was to decide how best to link or unlink the rooms and corrioors, depending on the audience experience and route around the building.
+It was a great situation to work our way around and we came away with something to be very proud of.

 In December I decided to focus on music and composition.
-I went to the Tune Up event on the Southbank, which was an inspiring day, took time learning more about the many sample libraries I’ve bought over the years and not played with, went much further into MIDI in Logic X, and began writing music aimed towards media for a brillaint European publisher.
-This time has been so helpful to focus on my own projects outside of theatre for a little while, and I’m looking forward to bringing focus back into theatre again.
+I went to the Tune Up event on the Southbank, which was an inspiring day, I took time learning more about the many sample libraries I’ve not delved into before and went much further into MIDI in Logic X. I've now begun writing music aimed towards media for a brilliant European publisher.
+This time away from Sound Design has been helpful to focus on my own projects outside of theatre, and I’m looking forward to bringing focus back into theatre again this year.